CS272-S26/p7/README.md

 ## Authors

-Created by Group P7 for the CS/LIS 472 Final Project.
+Created by Mason Peters, Andy Nguyen and Justin Kvalo